preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/power-apps-tenant/index.rst

 Power App settings
 =======================================

-This is functionality to come in Omnia 6.7.
 Here you add an general Url for the Tenant, for App Finder.
 This Url will then be suggested in the Power Appr block.

 .. image:: power-apps-tenant.png